loafey/master-thesis/Thesis/4.0. Compiling System-level functional language/Language ABI.typ

 it would normally do.
 The result will then be written into a fitting register or variable on the system stack, or it will be pushed onto the current stack.
-This and along with with top-level functions, are the only time SLFL strays from the strict continuation based style.
+This and along with with top-level functions, are the only time #languageName strays from the strict continuation based style.

 === Memory layout
-As the time of writing, SLFL does not contain that many different types, and currently it is limited to integers, function pointers, stack pointers, and product- and sum-types.
+As the time of writing, #languageName does not contain that many different types, and currently it is limited to integers, function pointers, stack pointers, and product- and sum-types.
 Important to note that both the system stack, and any stacks which are created